pietervdvn/MapComplete/Docs/CalculatedTags.md

 ### distanceTo

- Calculates the distance between the feature and a specified point in kilometer.
+ Calculates the distance between the feature and a specified point in meter.
 The input should either be a pair of coordinates, a geojson feature or the ID of an object

   0. feature OR featureID OR longitude
   1. undefined OR latitude